yssolk9102/kwk-virtual-curriculum-4/web-app/projects/mini-1/index.md

 ### Tips

+Remix [https://glitch.com/edit/#!/mini-project-1-starter](this Glitch project) and use as a starter.
 Have fun!
 We ask that you spend about 30 minutes on this.

 ## Iteration 1 - Rough Draft